RobKenis/reinvent-2019-blog/source/_posts/keynote-with-andy-jassy.md

 - Amazon Fraud Detector NEW
 Send AWS your transactions and purchase history, they build a unique model for you.
 That model will detect certain email domains for example based on the Amazon experience in fraud detection.
 These models will give you a fraud scoring on certain events.

+## Amazon CodeGuru NEW
+Automatic code reviews and identify most expensive lines of code.
+Add CodeGuru to pull request (CodeCommit and GitHub) as reviewer.
+Then CodeGuru goes over a couple models based on thousands of the most popular open source projects.
+Detects AWS best practices like pagination and exception handling.
+Detects concurrency issues with non threadsafe classes.
+Incorrect handing of for example streams that can lead to injection attacks.
+CodeGuru profiler: Where can we find the most expensive lines of code.
+Intall an agent on the application that identifies CPU utilization and latency to help identify the most critical lines that can use optimization.
+CodeGuru creates a profile every 5 minutes.

 *Rewatch the Andy Jassy keynote*